sokolovdp/otus_refactoring_homework/readme.md

 # CodeAnalysator

-**codea_analysator.py** was done as home work to refactor code which scans folders with Python source code files to check usage  of english verbs in functions names.
+**codea_analysator.py** was done as Otus course homework to refactor given code which scans folders with Python source code files to check usage of english verbs in functions names.
 Results of analysis are printed to console.

 ## Usage
 ```